Clownacy/clownlzss/README.md

 * Rage - a format used by Streets of Rage 2 (is actually RLE, not LZSS)

-* Kosinski+ - a modified version of Kosinski developed by the Sonic ROM-hacking community, which optimises the format for the Mega Drive's CPU, allowing better decompression speed at no cost to compression ratio
+* Kosinski+ - a modified version of Kosinski developed by the Sonic ROM-hacking community, which optimises the format for the Mega Drive's CPU, improving decompression speed at no cost to compression ratio

 * Faxman - a modified version of Saxman designed to produce smaller files when used to compress SMPS music data

-* Comper - another community-developed format, which is designed from the ground up with a focus on decompression speed.
+* Comper - another community-developed format, which is designed from the ground up with a focus on decompression speed on the Motorola 68000.
 This comes at a significant cost to compression ratio

-This framework utilises graph theory to perform optimal compression: naive "greedy algorithm" compressors prefer to compress the longest runs possible, but this does not guarantee the best compression ratio.
+clownlzss utilises graph theory to perform optimal compression: naive "greedy algorithm" compressors prefer to compress the longest runs possible, but this does not guarantee the best compression ratio.
 Graph-based compressors resolve this by creating an "LZSS graph" - a weighted directed acyclic graph where each node is a value in the uncompressed file, and each edge is an LZSS match.
 By using a shortest-path algorithm, this graph can be used to compute the ideal combination of matches needed to produce the smallest file.

 This project is under the zlib licence.